lambdamikel/LambdaSpeak3/README.md

 This project was developed using [WinAVR.](http://winavr.sourceforge.net/) In addition, the [AVR Programming Libraries](https://github.com/hexagon5un/AVR-Programming) from Elliot Williams' book "Make: AVR Programming" are being used.
-A copy of the library is also included in the [src folder of this project.](src/atmega8535/)

 ### Building and Maker Support